rbrtsmith/rbrtsmith.github.io/_posts/2015-01-01-using-sass-if-to-reduce-bloat.md

 ##Reducing the redundancy
 As I've already stated, redundancy is bad.
-Even if we take only the grid from Bootstrap &ndash; [that in itself includes a large amount of bloat](https://gist.github.com/rbrtsmith/56bc62247acf3ce48019#file-using-sass-if-to-reduce-bloat-grid-example) that can be sensibly reduced.
+Even if we take only the grid from Bootstrap &ndash; [that in itself includes a large amount of bloat](https://gist.github.com/rbrtsmith/56bc62247acf3ce48019#file-using-sass-if-to-reduce-bloat-grid-example), as previously mentioned.
+With the use of Sass this bloat can be sensibly reduced, or even removed altogether.

-A useful feature of Sass is @if which works in the same manner as if statements in programming languages, an If statement simply tests against a condition and returns a boolean.
+An incredibly useful feature of Sass is @if which works in the same manner as if statements in programming languages, an if statement simply tests against a condition and returns a boolean.
 `@if (condition) { // if result is true execute code here }`<br>
 If the statement returns false then the code inside the parentheses won't be compiled.